 From Old English hecg, “a fence made of bushes or low trees”, and Old English cniht, “a boy or lad employed as an attendant or servant”.

 The original pronunciation of cniht/knight used a voiced, not a silent, “k”, which is why we still spell it with the letter k.
 On the show, the spelling provides a joke when Stannis’ daughter is teaching Davos Seaworth to read.
 He initially pronounces the word correctly in the medieval sense, with a voiced “k”; when she corrects him with our pronunciation, he asks, “Why is there a k in knight?”
 “I don’t know.
 There just is,” she replies.

 Jaqqa rhan (Dothraki): “mercy men”; Dothraki riders who kill the wounded on a battlefield and harvest the heads.

 Lobstered steel: used for gauntlets, so probably armor that is segmented like a lobster’s tail.
-Not in the OED.